 There are various types of drug testing kits for Ketamine available.
 Urine drug testing kits for Ketamine are available as single drug testing kits.
-The drug can also be detected by various multi-panel drug testing kits such as the Zoom Testing 11 Panel Drug Testing Kit.
+The drug can also be detected by various multi-panel drug testing kits such as the Zoom Testing 10 Panel Drug Test with Ketamine.
 Ketamine can be detected in urine for up to 3-5 days after last use by a ketamine drug test.

 Photo Credit: DEA